Slaedr/BLASTed/doc/user-doc.md

 Using BLASTed via the PETSc interface
 =====================================

-There are two main PETSc options controlling the use of BLASTed.
+There are three main PETSc options controlling the use of BLASTed.
 These options are used for any preconditioner for which `-pc_type` is set to `shell`, assuming your code is set up to do that (see the next section).
+The first two options have been created specifically for BLASTed.
+The third is a standard PETSc option that affects BLASTed usage.

 * `-blasted_pc_type` sets the preconditioner to use.
 Each option below is affected by whether or not the BAIJ matrix type is being used - if so, the block version of the preconditioner is used, otherwise the regular scalar version is used.
   - `jacobi` Jacobi preconditioner or relaxation